BattlesnakeOfficial/starter-snake-python/README.md

 # A simple [Battlesnake](http://play.battlesnake.com) written in Python.

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
 It's a great starting point for anyone wanting to program their first Battlesnake using Python.
-It comes ready to use with [Repl.it](https://repl.it), or even deploy to [Heroku](https://heroku.com).
-You can also use other cloud providers if you'd like.
+It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started.
+It can also be deployed to [Heroku](https://heroku.com), or any other cloud provider you'd like.

 ### Technologies Used

 * [Python3](https://www.python.org/)
 * [CherryPy](https://cherrypy.org/)

-# Programming your first Battlesnake using [Repl.it](https://repl.it)

 ## Prerequisites